butkej/simple-image-clustering/README.md

 The spectral option takes an input folder (containing single wavenumber images) instead of a single input image!
 All .tif images in this folder will be loaded sequentially, converted into grayscale images and concatenated.
 This new array is then clustered to achieve a clustering across all spectral wavelenghts in the folder.

+By examining the saved clustering image the user can then choose a suitable cluster (prompted during script execution).
+The spectra from this cluster are then extracted, plotted and saved as well.